for-alisia/react-examples/README.md

 ## MobX Axample (mobx-ex folder)

 Basic example of using MobX as a statemanager in React Project.
-Uses Typescript as a template.
+React + Typescript + MobX.
+Application has 2 lists: users and todos.
+User can add, edit and remove todo.
+Class-based approach to create stores and to manage data inside the app.